HVML/PurC/README.md

 You will see the following output on your terminal:

 ```
+0) Hello, world! -- from COROUTINE-01
+0) Hello, world! -- from COROUTINE-02
 1) Hello, world! -- from COROUTINE-01
+1) Hello, world! -- from COROUTINE-02
+2) Hello, world! -- from COROUTINE-01
 2) Hello, world! -- from COROUTINE-02
 3) Hello, world! -- from COROUTINE-01
+3) Hello, world! -- from COROUTINE-02
+4) Hello, world! -- from COROUTINE-01
 4) Hello, world! -- from COROUTINE-02
 5) Hello, world! -- from COROUTINE-01
+5) Hello, world! -- from COROUTINE-02
+6) Hello, world! -- from COROUTINE-01
 6) Hello, world! -- from COROUTINE-02
 7) Hello, world! -- from COROUTINE-01
+7) Hello, world! -- from COROUTINE-02
+8) Hello, world! -- from COROUTINE-01
 8) Hello, world! -- from COROUTINE-02
 9) Hello, world! -- from COROUTINE-01
-10) Hello, world! -- from COROUTINE-02
-11) Hello, world! -- from COROUTINE-01
-12) Hello, world! -- from COROUTINE-02
-13) Hello, world! -- from COROUTINE-01
-14) Hello, world! -- from COROUTINE-02
-15) Hello, world! -- from COROUTINE-01
-16) Hello, world! -- from COROUTINE-02
-17) Hello, world! -- from COROUTINE-01
-18) Hello, world! -- from COROUTINE-02
-19) Hello, world! -- from COROUTINE-01
-20) Hello, world! -- from COROUTINE-02
+9) Hello, world! -- from COROUTINE-02
 ```

-In the above output, `COROUTINE-01` and `COROUTINE-02` are the tokens allocated by PurC for two running instances of the program.
+In the above output, `COROUTINE-01` and `COROUTINE-02` are the coroutine identifier allocated by PurC for two running instances of the program.
 You see that PurC runs the two running instances alternately, i.e., in the manner of coroutines.

 ### Use HVML renderer